 You are here

-Winner of Placido Domingo’s prestigious Operalia vocal competition in Beijing and winner of the Metropolitan Opera National Council Auditions, both in 2012, American soprano, JANAI BRUGGER, kicks off the 2012-13 season as Liu in Franco Zeffirelli’s production of Turandot at The Metropolitan Opera.
-She appears with Cincinnati Symphony Orchestra at the May Festival under the baton of James Conlon, and travels to China for a series of recitals.
-She rounds out the season with Los Angeles Philharmonic under the baton of Gustavo Dudamel as High Priestess Aida in performances at the Hollywood Bowl.
+Winner of Placido Domingo’s prestigious Operalia vocal competition in Beijing and winner of the Metropolitan Opera National Council Auditions, both in 2012, American soprano, JANAI BRUGGER, made her debut as Liu in Franco Zeffirelli’s production of Turandot at the Metropolitan Opera.
+She appeared with Los Angeles Philharmonic under the baton of Gustavo Dudamel as High Priestess Aida in performances at the Hollywood Bowl.

 Recent successes include the artist’s appearance at Ravinia Festival with Chicago Symphony Orchestra under the baton of James Conlon as First Lady Die Zauberflöte.
 As a member of the Domingo-Thornton Young Artist Program, Ms Brugger’s Los Angeles Opera appearances include Barbarina Le Nozze di Figaro under the baton of Placido Domingo, Page Rigoletto with James Conlon, and Musetta La Bohème with Patrick Summers.
 Cover assignments included the roles of Mrs Neruda Il Postino, Governess The Turn of the Screw, and Juliette Roméo et Juliette, a role in which she made her debut in a special appearance at Palm Beach Opera in 2010.

 Other roles in the artist’s repertoire include Ilia Idomeneo and Tatiana Eugene Onegin.